amoliksingh/ShyftLabs/README.md

 # Frontend

-Go to the react-website folder and install the dependencies using `npm`:
+Install the dependencies using `npm`:

 ```
-cd react-website
 npm install
 ```